 - Steel manufacturing processes

-Prior to entering the practice of law, Christopher was a mechanical engineer for STERIS Corporation and General Electric.
+Prior to entering the practice of law, Chris was a mechanical engineer for STERIS Corporation and General Electric.
 His responsibilities included designing and validating mechanical systems related to liquid chemical sterilizers and diesel engines.

-During law school, Christopher was a member of The University of Akron Law Review (serving as Assistant Editor for 2005-2006) and The University of Akron Intellectual Property Law Journal (serving as Senior Board Member for 2006-2007).
+During law school, Chris was a member of The University of Akron Law Review (serving as Assistant Editor for 2005-2006) and The University of Akron Intellectual Property Law Journal (serving as Senior Board Member for 2006-2007).
 He was published in Volume 1 of The University of Akron Intellectual Property Law Journal for an article entitled “Phillips v.
 AWH Corporation: Asking Questions, But Refusing to Hear the Answer.”

-Christopher is currently a member of the Cleveland Intellectual Property Law Association, the Cleveland Metropolitan Bar Association and the American Intellectual Property Law Association.
+Chris is currently a member of the Cleveland Intellectual Property Law Association, the Cleveland Metropolitan Bar Association and the American Intellectual Property Law Association.
 He is also Co-chair of the firm’s Inclusion & Diversity Committee.

 - The University of Akron School of Law, J.D., 2007